A Travel essay about Las Vegas, New Mexico by James Bonner

 Restoring the Historic Charms of New Mexico’s Lesser-Known Wonders: Las Vegas, New Mexico

-On the East side of the South end of the Sangre De Cristo Mountain Range in Northern New Mexico is the historic town of Las Vegas.
-Often overshadowed by its flamboyant namesake in Nevada, New Mexico’s Las Vegas, with its quaint charm and deep-rooted heritage, offers a unique and immersive journey back in time.
 Founded in 1835 this Las Vegas predates Vegas by several decades.
-Downtown Las Vegas, a designated National Historic Landmark District, is a living museum of architectural treasures, and as you wander the streets, you are transported into a medley of Victorian-style homes, adobe buildings, and ornate storefronts.
+Downtown Las Vegas, a designated National Historic Landmark District, is a living museum of architectural treasures, as you wander the streets, you are transported into a medley of Victorian-style homes, adobe buildings, and ornate storefronts.
 The Plaza, the heart of the town, is flanked by historic buildings and is a hub of cultural events and local gatherings.

-When I’m in town I always manage to find myself at The Castaneda Hotel, a very reasonably priced historic hotel with only 16 rooms that stands as a symbol of the railroad era's opulence and promises a glimpse into the past, as well as the present.
-The Castaneda Hotel closed in 1948 and was restored and reopened in 2019, it is a beautiful historic building with the simplicity and elegance of late 19th century panache.
-Originally opened in 1898, The Castaneda Hotel was the first of Fred Harvey’s famous trackside Harvey Houses [1]along the Atchison, Topeka, and Santa Fe Railway, directly connecting Las Vegas, New Mexico to Los Angeles and Chicago.
-The line is still used today by Amtrak—the station is directly adjacent to the hotel.
-Imagine hopping on the train at your nearest station and skating into America’s beautiful Southwest, stopping in Las Vegas, New Mexico and walking to the Castaneda Hotel, getting dinner at the hotel restaurant, Trackside at the Castenada—one of my favorites, the menu is both affordable and delectable, and the atmosphere will undeniably transport you to a different time.
-Then spending the next few days exploring historic downtown Las Vegas, New Mexico, only a mile from the Castaneda.
+Imagine hopping on the train at your nearest station and skating into America’s beautiful Southwest, stopping in Las Vegas, New Mexico, and walking to the Castaneda Hotel, getting dinner at the hotel restaurant, Trackside at the Castaneda—one of my favorites, the menu is both affordable and delectable, and the atmosphere will undeniably transport you to a different time.
+Then spend the next few days exploring historic downtown Las Vegas, New Mexico, only a mile from the Castaneda.

 Castaneda Hotel

-The annual Rough Rider Motorcycle Rally and the Fourth of July Fiestas infuse the town with a celebratory energy, drawing visitors and locals alike to join in the festivities throughout the month of July.
-The Rough Riders were recruited by Theodore Roosevelt throughout the Southwest because of their rugged frontier lifestyle.
 The first reunion of the regiment was held in Las Vegas, New Mexico in 1899.
-The Rough Rider Motorcycle Rally aims to return a similar sense of camaraderie, as well as an appreciation for the history of the Rough Riders to Las Vegas.
+The Rough Rider Motorcycle Rally hopes to return a sense of camaraderie and appreciation for the history of the Rough Riders to Las Vegas.
 After being recruited, the Rough Riders met and trained in San Antonio, Texas, where their “official” recruitment took place in the Menger Hotel Bar directly adjacent to the Alamo[2].

-Las Vegas, New Mexico, is surrounded by breathtaking natural beauty.
-Just a short drive away, the stunning landscapes of the Sangre de Cristo Mountains and the expansive plains of the Great Plains offer a haven for outdoor enthusiasts.
-Hiking trails, fishing spots, and camping sites abound, inviting visitors to immerse themselves in the tranquility of nature.
 Beyond the well-known attractions, Las Vegas harbors hidden gems waiting to be discovered.
-The City of Las Vegas Museum and Rough Rider Memorial Collection houses a trove of artifacts and stories that unravel the town's colorful history.
+The City of Las Vegas Museum and Rough Rider Memorial Collection houses artifacts and stories that unravel the town's colorful history.
 The Old Town Plaza Park, a serene oasis, invites visitors to unwind amidst its peaceful ambiance.
 For those intrigued by the supernatural, the historic Plaza Hotel, reputed to be haunted, offers ghost tours that delve into the eerie tales of its past.

 The town's culinary scene is a delightful blend of flavors.
 From traditional New Mexican cuisine at renowned local spots like Charlie's Bakery and Café, to international fusion offerings at The Skillet and Indigo Theater Bistro, there is a dish for every palate.
 Don't miss the chance to savor some authentic green Chile dishes, a hallmark of New Mexican cuisine, and experience the underlying essence of Las Vegas.
-The food was another attraction for me to the Southwest.
-Granted, opening my palate to new flavors and culinary ideas was an acquired journey, but once open to it I developed an entirely new appreciation for cuisine in general, still there remains a special place for Southwest cooking.

 [1] Known in contemporary popular culture thanks to the film The Harvey Girls starring Judy Garland.